Namakan Lake, Minnesota USA & Canada

 - Statistics / Weather / Helpful Links

 Looking for Namakan Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Namakan Lake’s delights await the lucky visitor.
 Covering more than 24,000 acres with many small islands, about half of the lake is located in Minnesota’s Northeast Region and the other half in Ontario, Canada.
 The USA portion of the lake lies within Voyageurs National Park, a vast expanse of woods and water protected from development to remain in much the same condition as the famed fur trappers and traders found it.
 Namakan Lake is only a part of the huge reservoir bearing the same name: Namakan Reservoir also includes Sand Point Lake, Little Vermilion Lake, Kabetogama Lake, and Crane Lake.
 All flow into Namakan Lake.
 Waters then flow northward into Rainy Lake at three points from Namakan Lake.